El Modena High School Cheerleading

 Benched/Injured Athletes:

-• Must attend events in full warm-up, seated with coach
+• Must attend events in full warm-up, seated with the coach

 • No sitting in stands or phone use